 - Type 2 diabetes is caused when the body is not able to metabolize glucose.
 Due to this problem, there is a high probability for the body organs to be damaged.

-- This type of diabetes occurs during pregnancy.
-This is due to high blood glucose levels.
-Generally, this type of diabetes develops between 24-28 weeks of pregnancy.
+- Type of glucose occurs during pregnancy.
+This is due to High blood glucose levels.
+Generally, this type of diabetes develops between 24- 28 weeks of pregnancy.
 A woman who develops gestational diabetes during their pregnancy has a high exposure to type 2 diabetes in the future.
 Gestational diabetes typically disappears after giving birth to the baby.

 - This is a short form of Latent Autoimmune Diabetes of Adulthood.
 LADA appears more likely type 2 diabetes.
 It develops slower than type 1 diabetes.

-- This type of diabetes occurs to a person who is already having type 1 diabetes.
+- occurs to a person who is already having type 1diabetes.

 - when using corticosteroids it may lead to diabetes.
 This is often referred to as steroid diabetes.